 Each entry in the QUALIFIERS.entity file would be some known routine for taking in and ingesting data.
 The goal isn't to need them, but they're meant to help.

 In this case, the QUALIFIERS.ds file can act as a mask for even deeper rooted DS files containing specific program logic or nested permission management.

 This is some mock up basic of how you could branch routines into more processes for whatever needed reason.

 ACTIVE QUALIFIERS Also work by typing in various Keys.
 All the Keys will eventually be up here.
 ESX is one, ESV another.

 In this case, ES is a designated precursor that activates a blanket matching search in applications that have this enabled such as BrowseMeh™.
 Anyway, the main point is - it's all managed by Access/Ring.
 Then there is the Identity!

 All static assets utilized by C.ORE™ are displayed through a similar linkage described above.
 You can use IDENTITY/ to separate and optimize them.
-You'll be able to keep things like instance photos, 3D assets, various digital arts, and other advertisements here that you may want to launch.
-It's like a basic publishing review and organizing mechanism for YOUR stuff only.
+You'll be able to keep things like instance photos, 3D assets, various digital arts, and other advertisements here if you're serving them to guests as a host.
+It's like a basic publishing review and organizing mechanism for YOUR stuff only that you're then able to share.
 Other peoples stuff goes in the FILTER/

 Anything that's run by a program in C.ORE™ is 'ACCESSED' and 'RUN' in .CORE/OPENPACKAGER/